Cheston on the map

 Crime and Anti-Social Behaviour in Cheston

-Crime in the area is lower than the national average.
-Anti-social behaviour is the leading concern across Cheston, with 3 incidents recorded in April 2026.
+Crime in the area is broadly in line with the national average.
+Criminal damage & arson is the leading concern across Cheston, with 3 incidents recorded in May 2026.

 Deprivation and Employment in Cheston